 Length of performance: Varies.
-For a traditional program, the length is anywhere from 45 minutes to two hours, depending on the event.
-In addition Hal can perform Hamilton as an after dinner speaker, keynote or other address, or other formats as desired.
+For a traditional program, the length is generally from 45 minutes to 90 minutes, depending on the event.
+In addition, Hal can perform Hamilton as an after dinner speaker, keynote or other address, or other formats as desired.

-Expenses to include: Airfare, rental car where appropriate, a vouchered meal allowance for every day of travel and work, parking costs, mileage, per diem, and miscellaneous expenses.
+Expenses to include: Airfare (economy plus or better, contact for details), rental car where appropriate, parking costs, mileage, per diem, and miscellaneous expenses.

-Travel arrangements: Where appropriate, the hosts prepay airfare and send an "eticket" or Hal can bill the organization following the event.
+Travel arrangements: Where appropriate, the hosts prepay airfare (economy plus or better) and send an "eticket" or Hal can book the flights and bill the organization following the event.

-Videotaping: Tape what you please in whatever media you wish.
+Video and/or Audio Recording: Please feel free to record what you please in whatever media format works best for you.
 It is asked only that Hal receive a copy of any videotapes/DvDs made, and copies of audio recordings.

 Publicity: Please save copies of publicity materials for his files.